Fair warning: if you’re the sentimental type, you might need tissues when reading this post. I’m about to drivel on about a crocheted cape.

 I wish my great-grandmother had lived long enough to meet her great-great-granddaughter Lauren, she’s a maker too.
 You can be sure that I’ll be taking extra care to keep those last two pom poms in tack, and this cape won’t go near a washing machine again.
 Kept in a cedar chest away from moths, it should be ready for the next generation to wear when the time comes.

 Are you a lover of old things too?
 Do you have a handmade heirloom you cherish?
 I’d love to hear about your special things!
-Please share in the comments below.
+Please share in the comments below and follow #raisedbyamaker on social media as we celebrate the ones who taught us our crafts.